skeeto/skeeto.github.com/_posts/2022-02-18-The-wild-west-of-Windows-command-line-parsing.markdown

 of Visual Studio was used to build the Python binary.
 OpenJDK [pragmatically calls CommandLineToArgvW][jdk].
 Go (gc) [does its own parsing][go], with behavior mixed between CommandLineToArgvW and some of Microsoft's CRTs, but not quite matching either.
-The same goes for Rust (LLVM) [doing its own argument parsing][rust] as of just a few months ago, but previously calling GetCommandLineW.

 ### Building a command line string